braunie999/NibbleNest/README.md

 ### User Experience (UX)

-- **Accessibility**: High-contrast colors, semantic HTML, ARIA labels, and alt text for images.
+- **Accessibility**: Neutral colors, semantic HTML, ARIA labels, and alt text for images.
 - **Responsive Design**: Built with Bootstrap’s grid system for seamless experience on all devices.
 - **Navigation**: Clear, consistent navigation bar on all pages.
 - **User Flows**: Intuitive booking and account management processes.